 “Look for an accountant who will provide you with information when [they] come across an idea, concept, article, etc. that could be of interest or benefit to you.”

 Writing a blog gives you that opportunity.
-So remember the 7 rules for a successful accounting blog and come back to it when you are feeling lost for direction and ideas.
+So remember the seven rules for a successful accounting blog and come back to it when you are feeling lost for direction and ideas.

-Hiring an agency to set-up or oversee your online marketing ensures you’re projecting a professional image, conveying the right message, and are easy to find by potential clients.
-Because in the end, you can build the most beautifully designed and useful website but if no one sees it, you’ve wasted your time and money.
+Hiring an agency to set-up or oversee your online marketing ensures you’re projecting a professional image, conveying the right message, and are easy to find by potential accounting clients.
+Because in the end, you can build the most beautifully designed and useful website, but if no one sees it, you’ve wasted your time and money.
 Inbound marketing efforts for accountants are not lather-rinse-repeat.
 It’s about finding the right combination of content and promotion that works for your business.

-Why waste all your time and money and resources with your website if it can't bring back a positive return on your investment?
+There is no point in wasting all your time and money and resources with your website if it can't bring back a positive return on your investment, right?

 You can launch an SEO campaign aimed at your target audience that’s sure to help you get more clients when you work with the right professionals.

-Are you convinced now that online marketing can work for your accounting business?
+Let us show you how online marketing can help bring your accounting business to life online.
 Have you already had success in growing your business using any of these techniques?
 Share your experiences in the comments below.
 If you can think of a friend or colleague who might need a little help in this department, why not send this blog post along to them!
 They’ll appreciate the referral, and we will too!